 The National Framework has been developed under the guidance of a national working group.
 It draws on a review of the evidence, consultations with doctors, doctors-in-training, medical students and other key stakeholders in the medical profession, and best practice in policy and programs nationally and internationally.

-The resulting framework will guide strategic and coordinated action for preventing and tackling mental ill-health and suicide in medical students, doctors and others who study and work in healthcare settings.
+The National Framework aims to guide strategic and coordinated action for preventing and tackling mental ill-health and suicide in medical students, doctors, and others who study and work in healthcare settings.

 Dr Fitzpatrick is a developmental and clinical psychologist who is passionate about understanding the factors that contribute to the mental health and wellbeing of all Australians.
 She is particularly passionate about translating this knowledge into evidence-based programs that focus on children and families.